gkaf89/NCC-Trainings/docs/openmp/exercise-1.md

 The following compilers would support the OpenMP programming model.

- - [GNU](https://gcc.gnu.org/) - It is an opensource and can be used for Intel and AMD CPUs
+ - [GNU](https://gcc.gnu.org/) - It is an open source and can be used for Intel and AMD CPUs
  - [Intel](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.zd201n) - It is from Intel and only optimized for Intel CPUs
  - [AOOC](https://www.amd.com/content/dam/amd/en/documents/pdfs/developer/aocc/aocc-v4.0-ga-user-guide.pdf) - Suitable for AMD CPUs, especially “Zen” core architecture.